LutherDeveloper/studentpresence/README.md

-# studentpresence
-uses html and js perfectly
+Using html and javascript languages ​​and also css styles that use modern themes and perfect rules in spacing